 Surf best practices for mobile banking app testing

 The testing flow that we apply at Surf is universal in its core and has been developed for more than 10 years based on the various projects’ experience, native and cross-platform equally.
 Our portfolio covers projects for many industries, including the banking and fintech sector.
-Along with the standard widely-spread rules and procedures, we have some practices that help us not only to ensure app quality at each stage of development but also to save precious time.
+Along with the standard widely-spread rules and procedures, we have some practices that help us not only to ensure app quality at each prod of development but also to save precious time.

 - early review of requirements and design